Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

-Now it is easy to compute the common-face and crucial-position constraints while processing~$\mathcal T_C$ as described above.
-Essentially when processing $C$ we compute all the constraints concerning the relative position of some cycle with respect to $C$.
+Now it is easy to compute the common-face and crucial-position constraints while processing~$\mathcal T_{\mathcal C}$ as described above.
+Essentially, when processing $C$, we compute all the constraints concerning the relative position of other cycles with respect to $C$.
 In particular, we need to add common-face constraints if two half-edges end at $C$ and if the path belonging to a half-edge contains $C$ in its interior.
-Furthermore, we find a corresponding crucial relative position for every half-edge starting at $C$.
-Let $\2e = \{C_1, C_2\}$ be an edge whose half-edges end at $C$.
-Either one of the cycles $C_i$ (for $i = 1, 2$) is $C$ and the other is contained in the subtree having $C'$ as root for a child $C'$ of $C$, that is one of the half-edges starts and ends at $C$ and the other ends at $C$, or $C_1$ and $C_2$ are contained in the subtrees with roots $C_1'$ and $C_2'$, respectively, where $C_1'$ and $C_2'$ are different children of $C$, that is both half-edges end at $C$.
+Furthermore, we find a corresponding crucial relative position for every half-edge starting at $C$. \todo{Pag 23, lines 21-24:}Let $\2e = \{C_1, C_2\}$ be an edge whose half-edges end at $C$.
+There are two different cases.
+First, one of the cycles $C_i$ (for $i = 1, 2$) is $C$ (its half edge starts and ends at $C$).
+Then the other cycle (whose half-edge only ends at $C$) is contained in a subtree with root $C'$, where $C'$ is a child of $C$.
+Second, $C_1$ and $C_2$ are contained in the subtrees with roots $C_1'$ and $C_2'$, respectively, where $C_1'$ and $C_2'$ are different children of $C$.
+In this case, both half-edges end at $C$.
 We consider the second case first.
-Then $C_1'$ and $C_2'$ can be found in amortized constant time by finding $C_1$ and $C_2$ in the union-find data-structure.
+Then $C_1'$ and $C_2'$ can be found in amortized constant time by finding $C_1$ and $C_2$ in the union-find data structure.
 The equation $\pos_C(C_1') = \pos_C(C_2')$ is exactly the common-face constraint at the cycle $C$ stemming from the edge $\2e$.
 In the second case we can again find the child $C'$ in constant time.
 Assume without loss of generality that $C_1 = C$ and $C_2$ is contained in the subtree having $C'$ as root.
-Then $\pos_C(C')$ is the crucial relative position in $\mathcal T_C$ corresponding to the crucial relative position $\pos_{C}(C_2)$ in $\2{\mathcal T_C}$.
+Then $\pos_C(C')$ is the crucial relative position in $\mathcal T_{\mathcal C}$ corresponding to the crucial relative position $\pos_{C}(C_2)$ in $\2{\mathcal T_{\mathcal C}}$.
 The half-edges containing $C$ in its interior are exactly the half-edges contained in one of the lists $\curr(C')$ for a child $C'$ of $C$ whose path does not end at $C$.
 Thus, for the parent $C''$ of $C$ we have to add the common-face constraint $\pos_C(C') = \pos_C(C'')$ if and only if the list $\curr(C')$ is not empty after deleting all half-edges in $\en(C)$.
-These additional computations obviously do not increase the running time and hence the common-face and crucial-position constraints can be computed in overall linear running-time. \end{proof}
+These additional computations obviously do not increase the running time and hence the common-face and crucial-position constraints can be computed in overall linear running time. \end{proof}